Vrixyz/bevy_iap/README.md

 Solution 4 (objc + custom objc bridge to storekit) is what I'm implementing, currently not too far but a very basic POC is promising.

+Architecture summary:
+- ios_iap is a low level crate for engine agnostic in app purchases in iOS.
+- we'll want a bevy plugin (mmaaaybe a feature of ios_iap..?)
+- then a "user space implementation to serve as example.

 currently running as `RUST_LOG=info make run 2>&1 | grep -v 'WARN'` to limit WARN spam, there definitely is better ways, tell me about them!

 I expect the SKProduct bridge to be a bit problematic though, I guess we'll need: